eclipse-edc/Connector/README.md

 ## Run your first connector

-Connectors can be started using the concept of "launchers", which are essentially compositions of modules defined as gradle build files.
+Connectors can be started using the concept of "launchers", which are essentially compositions of Java modules defined as gradle build files.
 There is a `basic` launcher, which launches a simple connector that has no cloud-based extensions whatsoever.

 In a shell run